-• Discontinuing SRC accrual monitoring
+• Discontinuing accrual monitoring by the Scientific Review Committee (SRC)

-• Correctly assessing future monitoring plans
+• Assessing and updating future monitoring plans

-• Correctly predicting future renewal review types
+• Determining appropriate renewal review types

 Final Closure